 The Refrigerator.
 Using cold for storing home garden vegetables such as lettuce, peas, corn, broccoli, cauliflower, herbs or summer squash slows down their metabolism and preserves them.
 Use ventilated bags and insert a slightly moistened towel to keep herbs and lettuces moist, but not soggy.

 Freezing.
 Locks in flavor and nutrients by quickly freezing fresh vegetables.
 Most fruits and vegetables do best if you blanch them in boiling water before freezing.

 Canning.
 Canning is an easy way to preserve highly acidic vegetables such as tomatoes.
 You can also preserve in brine (think pickles) or in syrup (fruit preserves, sweetened relishes or chutneys).
-Learn the basics for canning (PDF) here.
+Learn precautions when canning tomatoes here.

 Temperature.
 Cool temperatures (32 to 55°F) help to prevent moisture loss and delays the growth of bacteria and fungi that cause crops to spoil.

 Moisture.
 Stored vegetables quickly shrivel and lose quality without proper moisture.
 Storage areas must have the humidity raised to reach the ideal 80 to 90 percent relative humidity that most vegetables prefer.
 A simple humidity gauge, available at most hardware stores, is the best way to measure the relative humidity.

 Tip: The most effective way to control moisture loss is to place vegetables in polyethylene bags.
 Make several 1/4 to 1/3 inch holes in the sides of the bags and liners to allow proper ventilation.

 Ventilation.
 Harvested vegetables “breathe” and require oxygen to maintain their high quality.
 Wilting and tissue breakdown are minimized by proper air circulation.

 AirScape® Bucket Lid